int-brain-lab/ibllib/docs/03a_installation_matlab.md

 The path to the *.one_params* file is displayed in the Matlab prompt as `ans`.

-**Note that using `One.setup` changes the JSON *.one_params* file.** Also note that the file is shared across Python and Matlab.
+**Note that using `One.setup` changes the JSON *.one_params* file.** Also note that the file is shared across Python and Matlab platforms.

 2. Update the JSON *.one_params* file manually, for example via a text editor.
+_Note_: In Mac OS, use the command nano in a terminal.

 Once the connections settings are defined, there is no need to setup the class One again if willing to connect with the credentials saved in the JSON *.one_params* file.